 Is it forever that I have been waiting for all of this to come together?
-Each time I pray, I remind myself that I pray not to achieve anything but to be faithful in responding to God. . . .
-I see that it doesn't matter if I want to pray or not-any more than it matters if I want to breathe.
-I will because I have chosen to respond to God's call for me. . . .
-Even though I have recalled times in the past when I have thought, This time too shall pass and I will move into getting it all together, still it is waiting and asking, "But when, O Lord, but when?"
+Each time I pray, I remind myself that I pray not to achieve anything but to be faithful in responding to God....
+I see that it doesn't matter if I want to pray or not any more than it matters if I want to breathe.
+I will because I have chosen to respond to God's call for me....Even though I have recalled times in the past when I have thought, "this time too shall pass and I will move into getting it all together," still it is waiting and asking, "When, O Lord, but when?"

-At this point in our journey, we have a tremendous urge to control time: How we would like to rush it along.
+At this point in our journey, we are confronted with a tremendous urge to control time.
+How we would like to rush time.
 How we would like to have more of it.
-How we misuse the time we already have.
-But the only way we can control time is to make the best possible use of the time we already have.
+How we misuse the time we do have.